 If you’ve been hurt on the job, then probably one of the primary issues on your mind is how you are going to support yourself and your family until you can return to work.
 It is for these exact circumstances that workers’ compensation benefits were designed.
 However, if you’ve never received workers’ comp before, you might be wondering how much in benefits you may be entitled to.

-Although many people don’t realize it, there are actually several levels of workers’ comp, which means you need to learn about the different benefit thresholds you might receive.
-Discover how much you can potentially receive in workers’ comp benefits and find out how to fight for your benefits with the help of an attorney.
+Although many people don’t realize it, there are actually several levels of workers’ compensation, which means you need to learn about the different benefit thresholds you might receive.
+Discover how much you can potentially receive in workers’ compensation benefits and find out how to fight for your benefits with the help of a workers’ compensation attorney.

 Pain and Suffering Pay No Part